fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <summary style="color: #878686fc; font-size: 14px;">DISCLAIMER!</summary>

 >
+> Assalamu Aleikum (Peace be upon you),
+>
 > This guide is compiled from various sources and there may be minor discrepancies and incorrect details.
 The main purpose of the guide was to combine an overview of the whole timeline of the world as of we know today according to Islamic sources.
-> Sources of this guide: The Quran, authentic hadiths, The Bible (Old Testament), some opinions of great islamic scholars of the past.
-Some parts are derived from youtube lectures of sheikhs of our time without providing the original source.
 >
 > Quran is the only Word of God that reached our time uncorrupted.
 Quran has many stories confirming some parts about the Biblical prophets.
 Thus, the core structure of this guide is based on narrations of the Quran.
+Tafsir and verses are copied from various open sources including Wikipedia.
 >
+> Other sources of this guide include: authentic hadiths, a few non-authentic hadith, the Bible (Old Testament), some opinions of great islamic scholars of the past, a book by Karen Arstrong "Isam: A Short History".
+Some minor parts are derived from youtube lectures of sheikhs of our time without providing the original source.
+>
 > Allahu alim.
 Only God know the ultimate truth.
 >
 > Also, it is worth mentioning that Islam is not a completely new religion.
 It is the continuation of Abrahamic religions.
 Although there are differentiations in narration about certain figures, Islam, Judaism and Christianity share the same prophets and are built on the base of the same dogma -- Onenness of God.
 >
 > According to Islamic tradition, there every nation had its prophet and the total number of the prophets is 124000.
 Quran mentions 25 prophets by name.
-Many Biblical prophets are not mentioned because there was no authentic hadith about this particular prophet in Islamic tradition.
+Many Biblical prophets are not mentioned if there was no authentic hadith about this particular prophet in Islamic tradition.
 >
-> Feel free to send feedback if you come across a part that contradicts the Quran or an authentic hadith or if the order is incorrect.
+> Please feel free to send feedback if you come across a part that contradicts the Quran or an authentic hadith or if the timeline order is incorrect.
+>
+> May Allah guide us all to the right path.
 >

 </details>